integrandio/lucidmq/pylucidmq/README.md

 ## What is it

-This is the python client library for using LucidMQ
+This is the python implementation and client library using LucidMQ

 ## Installation